 How we got involved

-It all began with an RFP: German Emirates Club, a huge community in the UAE, wanted to enhance their website.
+It all began with an RFP: German Emirates Club, a huge community in the UAE, wanted a website makeover.
 We took a look at what we had to work with, and were met with a fairly standard community platform, which provided some information on the company, general news, event announcements, and other sorts of relevant data.
 Problem was, it wasn’t laid out in the most intuitive way.
 Most web designers know that in order to keep engagement high, the information has to be expertly organized and served in a digestible, attractive package.
 What we needed to do was give the UI a substantial overhaul, making it a lot more professional, usable, and inviting.

 So, Bamboo Agile assembled a team of one project manager and two UX/UI designers.
 We had 2 weeks to develop the new interface, meaning there was absolutely no time to lose.